matrix-org/matrix-spec-proposals/proposals/3013-encrypted-push.md

 ## Proposal

 A new pusher data field, `algorithm`, is introduced for pushers of the kind `http`.
 It is an enum, represented as string.
 The currently allowed values are `m.plain` and `m.curve25519-aes-sha2`.
-Is the field absent, then an algorithm of `m.plain` is assumed.
+If the field is absent, then an algorithm of `m.plain` is assumed.
 The algorithms are defined as following:

 ### `m.plain` algorithm